natorgas/RummikubSolver/README.md

     - Once the human player is done you can click the done button.
 Different checks will be run and you will be informed if a move was invalid, in which case the board will be reset.

-## Note on First Move
-Your very first move must consist of placing sets that total **at least 30 points** from your own hand without manipulating existing tiles on the board.